psiang/OSMcrop/README.md

 # OSMcrop
- UUse OSM's AOI to crop remote sensing images
+ Use OSM's AOI to crop remote sensing images